latagadoo/Week2-DWH-Repo/README.md

 # cmu-95797-23m6
+Week 4
+Added SQL in Analysis folder and screenshots in word doc under Answers for Week 4 for the following SQLs

+bike_trips_and_duration_by_weekday.sql - count & total time of bikes trips by weekday taxi_trips_ending_at_airport.sql - total number of trips ending in service_zones 'Airports' or 'EWR' inter_borough_taxi_trips_by_weekday.sql (hard!): by weekday, count of total trips, trips starting and ending in a different borough, and percentage w/ different start/end

 Week 3
 Added tests in sources and staging, updated staging sql to clean base_number field of spaces and nulls and convert to upper case